Private equity takes on Big Pharma's carve-out challenge

 Adding to the challenges, mature portfolios typically post annual revenue declines of between 5 and 10 percent.
 Such negative growth raises questions about how private equity buyers could profitably exit their investments in a few years' time.

-"You're buying a sparkler that's halfway burned," said Debbie Wang, a research analyst at Morningstar.
+"You're buying a sparkler that's halfway burnt," said Debbie Wang, a research analyst at Morningstar.

 "It's going to burn out soon, and that's my question for private equity - how quickly can they make the proper portfolio changes?
 Because you’re running on a clock once you buy this."